alexenge/hu-neuro-pipeline/docs/inputs.md

 ### **`tfr_cycles` (optional, default: `range(2, 26, 1)`)**

 The number of cycles for the family of [Morlet wavelets](https://neuroimage.usc.edu/brainstorm/Tutorials/TimeFrequency#Morlet_wavelets).
-Should be increasing as the frequencies of the wavelets are increasing because.
+Should be increasing as the frequency of the wavelets is increasing.
 This is because at higher frequencies, more cycles will fit into the same time window, thus improving spatial resolution.
-The corresponding frequencies divided by a factor of two seems to be a common choice.
+A common choice would be the corresponding `tfr_freqs` divided by a factor of two.

 | Python examples                     | R examples                           |
 | ----------------------------------- | ------------------------------------ |